splunk/splunk-sdk-java/README.md

     cd splunk
     mvn javadoc:javadoc

-###Using SSL Certificates
+###SSL Certificate Verification
-SSL Certificate validation is turned ON by default.
-Set SSL Certificate using below code statement
+SSL Certificate validation is turned ON by default in Splunk Java SDK.
+Set SSL Certificate as shown below.
 ```java
     HttpService.setSSLCert(<byte[] sslCert>);
 ```
-Note:- For local/Non-production/any other use cases SSL Certificate validation can be disabled using below line of code.
+Note:- For local/Non-production/any other use cases SSL Certificate validation can be disabled as shown below.
 ```java
     HttpService.setValidateCertificates(false).
 ```